Enter LMP, due date, or ultrasound to estimate your conception date and likely window. We also show a timeline of key pregnancy dates.

 While it feels like there should be one simple answer, your conception date can be estimated in several ways.
 The accuracy depends on the quality of the data you start with.
 As the timeline below illustrates, all methods work by navigating the fixed relationship between your Last Menstrual Period (LMP), your conception date, and your due date.

 From Last Menstrual Period (LMP): This is the most common method.
 We start with your LMP and adjust for your unique cycle length to pinpoint your most likely ovulation date.
-Because fertilization isn’t always instant and the egg is viable for up to 24 hours, we then add two days to find the most accurate conception date.
+Because fertilization is not always instant and the egg is viable for up to 24 hours, we then add two days to estimate a likely conception date.

-From Due Date: This is a precise reverse calculation.
+From Due Date: This is a reverse calculation.
 We start at your due date and work backward 266 days (38 weeks) to find your estimated ovulation date.
 We then add two days to pinpoint the most likely date of conception, accounting for the time needed for fertilization.
-This is a more nuanced approach than many online tools.

-From an Ultrasound: This is the gold standard for accuracy, especially if done in the first trimester.
-An ultrasound gives us a precise “snapshot” of your baby’s age on a specific day.
-We use that data to accurately determine your ovulation date, and from there, we add two days to find the most likely conception date.
+From an Ultrasound: This is often the most reliable method, especially if done in the first trimester.
+An ultrasound gives a snapshot of your baby's age on a specific day.
+We use that data to estimate your ovulation date, and from there, we add two days to find the most likely conception date.

 Frequently Asked Questions